-Goldenfrank Resources Inc., a wholly-owned subsidiary of the Company, holds an 80% interest and an option to acquire the remaining 20% in one exploration license for gold and associated minerals totalling 52 km2 in the Republic of Guinea refered to as the Balandougou Gold Project, the principal project of the Company.
-The property is located in Upper Guinea, some 100 km north of the town of Siguiri, near the Malian border.
-Within the Blandougou Gold Project area the Solotomo gold discovery, which includes the Zones B3 and B1, is located in the southern portion of the property.
+Goldenfrank Resources Inc., a wholly-owned subsidiary of the Company, holds an 80% interest and an option to acquire the remaining 20% in one semi-industrial exploitation license and Stellar Guinea SARL holds one exploration license (application pending), all for gold and associated minerals, in the Republic of Guinea collectively referred to as the Balandougou Gold Project, the principal project of the Company.
+The property is in Upper Guinea, some 100 km north of the town of Siguiri, near the Malian border.
+Within the Blandougou Gold Project area the Solotomo gold discovery, including Zones B3 and B1, is in the southern portion of the property.
 The B3 shear zone was discovered by the Company in 2010 during a regional and detailed soil geochemistry survey.
 A strong NW-SE trending gold anomaly approximately 1,150 metres long by 350 metres wide was outlined.
 The geochemical anomaly was subsequently investigated with 76 Reverse Circulation drill holes totalling 5050 metres at a 50m grid interval along an 800 metres strike length, and then by 16 diamond drill holes totalling 2,350 metres.
 Using an excavator, five trenches at 100 metre intervals to a depth of more than 3 metres were dug across the B3 zone, and an extensive structural analysis was undertaken by AECOM, an independent consultant, to better understand the controls of the gold mineralization.

-On June 13, 2016, the Company announced that it was proceeding with metallurgical testing of a composite sample of the oxide mineralization from the Balandougou B3 gold zone.
-The primary objective of the test work is to determine the amenability of the Zone B3 oxide mineralization to gold extraction using gravity separation as the sole or primary method of gold recovery.
-Add about recovery by gravity only To address the issue of fine gold not being recovered by gravity separation, the Company requested a bench test using cyanidation on the tailings after completion of the last stage of gravity separation to evaluate the suitability of a cyanide circuit to process the gravity tailings and increase the gold recovery.
+On June 13, 2016, the Company announced commencement of metallurgical testing of the oxide mineralization from the Balandougou B3 gold zone.
+The primary objective of the test work was to determine if the gold in the Zone B3 oxide mineralization could be extracted using gravity separation as the sole or primary method of gold recovery and 66% of the contained gold was recovered.
+To address the issue of the remaining 34% very fine gold which not recovered by gravity separation, the post gravity separation tailings were tested in a cyanide circuit.
 The cyanidation bench test of the gravity tailings resulted in a 91% gold recovery from the tailings over a four-hour leach period.
 The combination of the four-stage gravity separation followed by cyanide leaching test resulted in a combined gold recovery of 97% of the tested head grade.